easyt0re/piecewiseLinearModel/README.md

 I separated start, stop, and linop [before](https://github.com/easyt0re/piecewiseLinearModel#established-start-stop-and-linop-separately) for LQR controller but I didn't do it for IJC b/c IJC was having problems maybe. should have left a TODO flag. anyway, this was done now. not sure if this would work 100% but it might.
 I had problems wrapping my head around this "linearized" PID controller last time and this time still.

 the reference signal was done better with one step using the vector instead of 6 steps and a mux. and the meaning was clearer. it seemed that the reference signal should always be from zero to desired position, which was actually not an absolute displacement but a difference, the difference between target and initial position.

+(20190725) a part of this "separate" (the 3 points) code was also copy-pasted into *exeDisturbScript.m*. but I probably didn't really work on the simulink model to make this separation work.

 # 20190612
 something is always missing here. so the point of the log is only to have less missing things.